MrCartoonology/mrcartoonology.github.io/_drafts/supercal.md

 It's a song from the movie Mary Poppins.
 ```

-Ok!
-I can't get it to pop out the "definition" - something wonderful, like chatGPT does, but let's see if we can fine tune this out.
+Good!
+Now let's see if we can fine tune this out.
 First,
 lets see what what kind of output we'd like to get, by seeing what it says about our tokenstein:

 > prompt_model("What does sqproctarineaiainsuguaypeidazionale mean?
 What is the definition of it?", max_new_tokens=200, temperature=0.1)